acotilla91/Google-TTS-Demo/README.md

 ### Know issues

  - ~~The WaveNet voices work perfectly, but the standard voices tend to fail.
 Might be a temporal bug on Google's side, since this is still a beta API.~~ Issue seems resolved.

+## License

+This project is available under the MIT license.
+See the LICENSE file for more info.